Total Military Compensation Calculator

 What this means for you

-A civilian would need to earn approximately $58,196/year before taxes to match your total economic compensation β because your BAH ($0/mo) and BAS ($477/mo) are completely federal income tax-free, and your employer contributes $2,466/year to your retirement.
-When evaluating a civilian job offer, compare against this number β not just your base pay.
+A civilian would need to earn approximately $60,236/year before taxes to match your total economic compensation — because your BAH ($0/mo) and BAS ($477/mo) are completely federal income tax-free, your employer contributes $2,466/year to your retirement, and TRICARE replaces $2,040/year in employer health premiums a civilian would pay .
+When evaluating a civilian job offer, compare against this number — not just your base pay.

 This estimate uses a simplified federal income tax model.
 It does not include state taxes or FICA savings, which would make the actual civilian equivalent higher.